salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # confirmDelete

 Are you sure you want to delete the app '%s'?
-This action cannot be undone.
+This action can't be undone.

 # deleteCancelled